jiaohehu/NPreview/DOC-autoruby.md

 The 'Parser::buildRubyMap()' is called once to initialize the database and its return value is assigned to 'Parser::rubymap' member.

-During translation, if 'config.latexAutoRubyEnabled' flag is set to true, each line of the SAMP block is scanned for possible appearance of one of the candidate vocabularies stored in 'Parser::rubymap'.
+During translation, if 'config.latex.autoRubyEnabled' flag is set to true, each line of the SAMP block is scanned for possible appearance of one of the candidate vocabularies stored in 'Parser::rubymap'.
 If a candidate vocabulary is found, Nitrile will call the virtual function 'this.extractRubyItems()' for returning a